ballerina-platform/nballerina/docs/exact.md

 Then suppose we have an expression `v[i]` where the static type of `v` is `int[]`.
 We can compile this into code that checks the exact bit, and if it is set, performs the access knowing that representation 2 is being used, and otherwise uses a `get` function pointer accessed via the list's descriptor.
 When there are only 3 representations, this could be done easily without exact tracking.
 But with exact tracking we can efficiently have many optimized representations, for example a representation for every tuple type: if we have a type `[int,int]` we can represent it as an LLVM `{i64*, i64, i64}`, where the initial `i64*` points to a list descriptor.
 This is particularly useful for records: we can use a representation similar to what would be used in a language like C++.

+Finally, it allows us to check if the compile time type of the function variable is the same as the inherent type.
+If so we can avoid calling the function via the uniform function and instead perform an indirect jump using the executable code pointer.
 ## Implementation

 We define a type S to be _equivalent within_ X to type T, if T & X is equivalent to S & X.  We write this S =<sub>X</sub> T. If v is a mutable structure, then we write I(v) to mean the inherent type of v, and U(v) to mean the uniform type of V.